Radiotherapy uses high energy x-rays to treat cancer cells.

 Radiotherapy for seminoma testicular cancer

 Radiotherapy works very well for seminoma.
-Almost all men with this type of cancer are completely cured.
 The treatment area is usually a strip down the middle of your abdomen (called a midline strip).

 You have radiotherapy in the hospital radiotherapy department in short sessions (called fractions) each weekday from Monday to Friday.
 You don't have treatment at the weekend.

 The whole course normally lasts from 3 to 4 weeks.

 The radiotherapy room

 Radiotherapy machines are very big.
 They rotate around you to give you your treatment.
 The machine doesn't touch you at any point.